 The Institute's employees are leased from TPF.
 TPF has a defined contribution plan which covers all eligible employees, including those leased to the Institute.
-For the year ended December 31, 2019, TPF contributed 10% of salaries, as defined, for a total contribution of \$93,306.
+For the years ended December 31, 2020 and 2019, TPF contributed 10% of salaries, as defined, for a total contribution of \$145,890 and \$93,306, respectively.